Kenneth J. Alford: Death

-From 1907 until 1930 Ricketts had never spent more than two years in one place, and this made his 14-year-stay in Plymouth all the more pleasant.
-He became well-known and well-liked as leader of the Band of the Royal Marines.
+From 1907 until 1930 Ricketts had never spent more than two years in one place, and this made his 14-year stay in Plymouth all the more pleasant.
+He became well known and well liked as leader of the Band of the Royal Marines.
 Ricketts retired from the Royal Marines on 1 June 1944 because of ill health and died at his home in Reigate, Surrey, on 15 May 1945, after an operation for cancer.
 He had given almost 50 years of distinguished service to the Crown.

 Legacy

 Alford's marches have been favourably compared to those of John Philip Sousa, both having a thorough grounding in classical music.
 Although he is best known for his marches, he wrote many other pieces –- hymns, fantasias, humoresques, xylophone solos, and duets.
 He often combined well-known tunes with new compositions or juxtaposed one with another.
 His championing of the saxophone played its part in getting the instrument accepted in military bands, and he is also credited with the first arrangements for bagpipes with military band.
 Like Sousa, he had a remarkable memory and tended to conduct without scores.
 He had the ear of 'top brass' and could use it to protect the band, something which was much appreciated.
-There was a great esprit de corps in his bands—even a family atmosphere.
-He was very well-liked, was very personable, and always made himself available for conversation after concerts.
-His life and works are remembered in many ways, not the least of which are his timeless marches.

 A memorial book was presented by a colleague to the Regimental Museum of the Argyll and Sutherland Highlanders called "A Collection of the Works of F.J.
 Ricketts".
 The Royal Marines Commando Training Centre at Lympstone, Devon, is named "Ricketts Hall", and the centenary of his birth in 1981 was marked by a series of concerts at the Albert Hall and in Plymouth—the latter triggering a three-column article in the Daily Telegraph.

-Sadly, Ricketts was not honoured by the British Establishment, neither by being admitted to the Order of the British Empire nor the Royal Victorian Order, the personal order of the Monarch, yet he alone established British military music, causing it to be recognized throughout the world.
+Ricketts was not honoured by the British Establishment, either by being admitted to the Order of the British Empire or the Royal Victorian Order, the personal order of the Monarch, yet he alone established British military music, causing it to be recognized throughout the world.